-4) we can work with a volunteer group (not individual volunteers) to customize a regular schedule while still maximizing interaction with the same youth Where: Baltimore City Juvenile Justice Center Contact: Vu Dang, Vu.Dang@baltimorecity.gov
+4) we can work with a volunteer group (not individual volunteers) to customize a regular schedule while still maximizing interaction with the same youth Where: Baltimore City Juvenile Justice Center Contact: Hannah Rosenberger, firstname.lastname@example.org

 Boys Hope Girls Hope of Baltimore: running a group-home style college access program for middle and high school students who are serious about their academics, but whose home environments are not conducive to them reaching their full potential.
-Seeking tutors for middle and high school students in any subject.
-Chinese and Spanish tutors are needed the most!
-When: After school, flexible Where: 3700 E. Northern Parkway, Baltimore, MD 21206 Contact: Denise Williams at email@example.com or 443-676-8948
+Seeking: tutors for middle and high school students in any subject.

-CHIP Mentoring Program: matches children whose parents are incarcerated with mentors from the community, to provide stability, support, and friendship.
+CHIP Mentoring Program: matches children whose parents are incarcerated with mentors from the community, to provide stability, support, and friendship, as well as providing opportunities for kids and mentors to build friendships and group activities.
 Seeking volunteers to mentor children whose parents are incarcerated.
-If you have a passion for helping children from a dysfunctional home or are planning on a career in criminal justice, social work, or psychology this is an ideal program to get involved with.
-When: Volunteers may serve at their convenience.
-Where: 2505 N. Charles St, Baltimore, MD Contact: Sarah Kennedy, firstname.lastname@example.org, 410-889-5072
+If you have a passion for mentoring children from challenging situations or are planning on a career in criminal justice, social work, or psychology this is an ideal program to get involved with.
+When: Volunteers may serve at their convenience, provided that they meet the 4 hour/month time requirement Where: Volunteers pick up children at their homes or schools (car access is necessary) Contact: Program Director Sarah Kennedy at firstname.lastname@example.org or 410-889-5072

 Girl Scouts of Central Maryland: building girls of courage, confidence, and character, who make the world a better place.
 Seeking a volunteer interested in the areas of the GSCM Store, volunteer Resource Center, and regular Council Duties – filing, etc. assisting the VP, data entry and filing.
-When: Monday-Friday 8:30-5:00pm, flexible Where: 4806 Seton Drive, Baltimore, MD 21215 Contact: Lauren Geskey at 410-358-9711 ext.
-218 or firstname.lastname@example.org OR Meghan Laschinger at email@example.com or 410.358.9711 ext.
-219
+When: Monday-Friday 8:30 a.m.-5:00 p.m., flexible Where: 4806 Seton Drive, Baltimore, MD 21215 Contact: Katie Pederson firstname.lastname@example.org

 Seeking In-School Program Specialist When: School Day Where: Baltimore City and County About: 10 people for hour long in-school programs, 1 hour weekly for as many as 6 weeks or as little as 1.
 There is some travel, and we will train you.